anderdc/chb-mit-scalp-eeg/nomenclature.md

 - multitaper
 best spectral resolution & variance reduction. slower/complex. only should be used when fine/precise frequency content is needed (clinical research)

+Train Test Splitting -
+Deciding how to train test split the data required diving into some real research!
+I found that [splitting by subject](https://pmc.ncbi.nlm.nih.gov/articles/PMC11099244/) is the standard/preferred.
+Also, cross validation could be done by leaving one patient out and rotating for all patients.
+Now I can prevent data leakage and create more generalizable models.